thisismydemo/thisismydemo.github.io/content/post/2023-12-25-the-12-days-of-azure-arc-mas---four-nodes-connecting.md

 ### Connectivity That Binds:
 - **Direct Internet Connection**: Ideal for environments with direct internet access, providing straightforward Azure Arc integration.
 - **VPN & ExpressRoute**: Secure and reliable connections for more sensitive or performance-intensive operations.
-- **Offline Mode**: Azure Arc's flexibility even extends to environments with intermittent or no direct internet connectivity.

 ## Key Messages for Day 4:
 Azure Arc unites disparate infrastructures under a single, cohesive management umbrella.
 It's not just about connecting nodes; it's about connecting environments, platforms, and operational models.